 Reviewers “highly recommend” these longest lasting socks, saying that they’re “worth the money”.
 One shares, “Worked like a charm.
 Spent a rainy weekend on a backcountry canoe trip.
 My feet were perfectly dry the whole time.
 And the best part?
 They didn’t get stinky after being in boots for eight hours per day!”

-Though users say they take a while to dry, so it may be worth having two pairs so you always have a dry set.
+Though users say they take a while to dry, it may be worth having two pairs so you always have a dry set.

 Smartwool Hiking Socks